pyarmak/entrada-1x-docs/user/docs/gradebook/create.md

 If you select “Show this Assessment”, set the appropriate start and end times.
 If you enter grades after the designated start time, students will see their grades immediately when you save your work.

 ##How to link an event to an assessment
-Attach a learning event to an assessment.
-Do this if the assessment needs to appear on the learner calendar in relation to a specific learning event.
-This helps collect data for the AAMC Curriculum Inventory Portal.
+Linking an event to an assessment in the gradebook allows you to provide data for the AAMC Curriculum Inventory Portal.

-Select the event by entering its name.
+* From the Edit Assessment page of any gradebook entry, click 'Attach Learning Event'.
+* Begin to type the learning event name and click on the appropriate event when you see it.
 You will only be able to pick from events associated with the specific course/program you’re working on.
+If an event you expected to see is not visible, check that the event is assigned to the course you are in, and that you are working in the correct curriculum period.
+* Click 'Attach Learning Event'.
+The event should now display on the Edit Assessment page.
+When you visit the event page as an admin., you'll see the event type displayed in the event information overview in the top left.
+You can also link to the assessment from there.

 ##How to manage graders and learners
 Add any graders who will be responsible for grading the assessment or portions of the assessment.